 UC Berkeley is located in one of the most diverse urban areas of the country featuring a varied urban field that contains the traditional fabric of the older areas of San Francisco, Silicon Valley as well as generations of diverse suburban/urban neighborhoods.
 The Master of Urban Design program at U.C.
 Berkeley is focused on California the most populous and most diverse states in the US but sees the rest of country and the world as vital source of knowledge.
 To that objective the program organizes yearly workshops in Asia, Europe or Latin America and assigns travel grants to students on a competitive basis to study places worldwide that relate to their thesis.

 Five courses constitute the core of the Master of Urban Design degree program:

-- CY PLAN 298 Urban Places Economic Module, which introduces key economic issues and concepts.
+- CY PLAN 298 Urban Economic Module

 An additional studio is selected from one of the graduate studios in the three departments.
 As advanced candidates, MUD students are expected to take a leadership role in these studios, assisting with the preparation, conduct, or evaluation of the studio and relating it to the content of the Master of Urban Design program.
 Students must also complete a course that offers instruction in methods for urban design practice or research; a course in urban design history or theory; and elective courses related to the thesis topic and selected in consultation with MUD faculty.
 See the MUD Program Statement for further information, including sample programs.